ravinder2023/ravinder2023.github.io/README.md

-# this is my first blog
+# This is my first blog
+## Week 1: System Administration